Milling/ drilling machines (Updated 251224)

 UPDATE 100511

 I sourced a 1.5v regulator to power the linear scales, lashed-up a small circuit board and fitted it into the DRO unit.
 Conveniently, the sockets for each scale input had uncommitted tracks for what I took to be the + feed so it was a quick install.
-Shame it didn't work :( It transpires that the linear scales are positive-earth, but the DRO is negative earth.
+Shame it didn't work :( It transpires that these linear scales are also positive-earth, but the DRO is negative earth.
 So the scale chassis' are connected to the DRO ground.
 Consequently the scales did nothing.
 No problem, thought I, simply reverse the polarity of two wires in the connection cable.
 This time the scales powered-up but the DRO didn't respond.
 Er....?!
 I had a bit of a think.
 The solution seemed to be to have the new 1.5v supply reversed relative to the DRO ground, but obviously that wouldn't work as the 1.5v regulator used the same ground.
 What was needed was another power supply!
 I rummaged in the loft and found an old Nokia phone charger with nominal 5.7v output.
 I wired it to the 1.5v board, reversed the connections from there to the DRO and hey presto, everything works.. however the display tends to be unstable - which I think was noted by another website author when he tried externally supplying the scales.
 I found that some suitable suppression components soldered across the edge connector of the scale's PCB cures it.
 I had a suspicion that the DRO wouldn't like the various electromagnet fields created by the 3-phase inverter and sure enough, when I switched on the mill the displays went haywire.
 They were perfectly stable when the scales had batteries in them though, so it's 'just' a matter of suppressing the electrical noise now...

 UPDATE 291112